Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 ### Creating an Analyzer
 If you get a **400** Error, please be sure to check these following items:
 - Make sure that your endpoint is correct.
 It should be something like _https://yourEndpoint/contentunderstanding/analyzers/yourAnalyzerID?api-version=2025-05-01-preview_
-- Make sure that all your fields in your analyzer.json meet these naming requirements
+- Make sure that all your fields in your analyzer.json meet these naming requirements.
+Your converted dataset might not work because CU has more naming constraints, thus you might need to manually make these changes.

   - Starts only with a letter or an underscore
   - Is in between 1 to 64 characters long